 - Understand the institutions and political economy of environmental issues, including the basic notions of property rights and liability

-- to use these concepts and techniques in an applied setting and to communicate insights and results;
+- use the abovementioned concepts and techniques in an applied setting and to communicate their findings and results.

-- to analyse an environmental management issue in the light stakeholder interests, institutions, and their evolution.
+- analyse environmental management issues in the light stakeholder interests, institutions, and their evolution.